Ipshita09/Pima-Diabetes-Ipshita/README.md

 This project aims at comparing different Machine Learning Classification algorithms, namely Naive Bayes, Random Forest and Logistic Regression based on their accuracy in classifying diffrent data points.

-It was found that Random Forest was the best classifier.
+It was found that Random Forest was the best classifier among the three.